PiotrJustyna/argon/readme.md

 Minimal development environment.

-Build and run your code in a container exposing an interactive bash shell.
+Build and run your code in a container exposing an interactive zsh shell.
 It looks like your regular shell, but everything is installed and running in a docker container.
 When you're done, simply `exit` argon shell to get back to your regular shell.

 ## features